kimburgess/crikeycon18-badge-challenges/2-the-ear.md

 ---

 After the close of the CTF lystena (again, sorry if wrong name) hits me with the one bit of information I needed: Braille has a couple of shift characters - capital follows (`⠠`) and number follows (`⠼`).
-Guess which characters the quick and directly translators I found didn't support...
+Guess which characters the quick and dirty translators I found didn't support...

 With that new knowledge in hand, it allows for the final translation to...